centic9/poi-on-android/README.md

   Android
 * poitest: A very small sample Android application which performs some actions on XLSX-, PPTX and DOCX-files using Apache POI.
-See `DocumentListActivity` for the actual code
+See `MainActivity` for the actual code

 #### Getting started